 Let’s start at the beginning by understanding more about aspirin.

-Aspirin has been around for a long time, since 1893 in fact.
+Aspirin has been around for a long time since 1893.

-The active ingredient, acetyl salicylic acid, was originally derived from willow bark which was an even older remedy used to bring down fever.
+The active ingredient, acetylsalicylic acid, was originally derived from willow bark which was an even older remedy used to bring down the fever.

 Despite aspirin being over 100 years old, it was only in 1972 that scientists discovered how it worked to relieve pain and reduce inflammation.